arleybri18/holbertonschool-zero_day/0x02-vi/README.md

 Inserting with the command i
-Cutting with the command Esc y
+Cutting with the command Esc yy
+Pasting with the command Esc p